-Towards a Nonviolent World is the title under which I, Nina Koevoets, work as a trainer in Peace Education.
-It has been the project name of several trainings that were implemented with the support of a Dutch NGO, “Foundation for Active Nonviolence”, that has been active since 1966 and the European “Erasmus+” fund for youth education.
+Under this name, Towards a Nonviolent World, I, Nina Koevoets, work as a Peace Education trainer.
+Several trainings were implemented with the support of a Dutch NGO, “Foundation for Active Nonviolence”, that has been active since 1966 and the European “Erasmus+” fund for youth education.
 (See the menu for past and future training courses.)

 Training: In eight to ten days, people get an intense introduction that gives a great start to become a Peace Builder.
 The ‘power’ of these trainings is that they both explore violence (the problems) and nonviolence (creative solutions).
 Generally each training has three elements: 1.
 Increasing Awareness of Conflict and Violence, 2.
 Practicing Conflict Resolution/ Transformation and 3.
 Developing Future Plans and Networking for Social Justice.

-The Erasmus+ program has supported four trainings so far for youth workers across Europe.
+The Erasmus+ program has supported five trainings for youth workers across Europe from 2015-2018.
 You can find out more on the website, or download the one page description.
-In case you want to request a training or workshop you can read a short description here.

 Workshops: I offer single workshops, lasting at least 3 hours.
 In these workshops I tap from the longer training program.
 They can be customized to the needs of the group.
 For example, one group may want to focus on Conflict Resolution Strategies, while another group may want to start a campaign.
-Or when I was at the Global Eco-village Conference in July 2017 (photo) I focused on community-building.
-Have a look at the themes of the workshops in the flyer.
+When I was at the Global Eco-village Conference in July 2017 (photo) I focused on community-building, while also introducing a few “classic” tools like the Two Hands of Nonviolence.

-Workshop Manual: I am currently co-authoring a book with Veronica Pelicaric “Engaging Nonviolence: Activating Nonviolent Change in Our Lives and Our World”, to be published in the first half of 2018, by Pace e Bene.
+Study Guide: I’ve been working on writing a Study Guide with Veronica Pelicaric “Engaging Nonviolence: Activating Nonviolent Change in Our Lives and Our World”, by Pace e Bene Press.
+It’s official now: it will be published in October 2019!
 It has three parts: 1.
 Exploring Nonviolent Power, 2.
 Nonviolence in Practice, 3.
 Planning and Strategy.
-(Read more on the designated page).
+Read more on the designated page.
+And have a look at the video.

 If you want to read the latest news, you can subscribe to the digital Newsletter, that is send about 2 or 3 times a year.